Women’s Health Research Alliance WA (WHRL)

 The Women’s Health Research Alliance WA (WHRL) is committed to

-• leveraging and strengthening large scale national collaborative effort to improve women’s health
+- leveraging and strengthening large scale national collaborative effort to improve women’s health

-• partnering, engaging, training and empowering women in priority setting, research and translation
+- partnering, engaging, training and empowering women in priority setting, research and translation

-• building capacity in women researchers across under-represented groups, diverse disciplines and Indigenous researchers
+- building capacity in women researchers across under-represented groups, diverse disciplines and Indigenous researchers

-• delivering research, translation and impact in agreed priority areas.
+- delivering research, translation and impact in agreed priority areas.

 The Western Australian Health Translation Network (WAHTN) in partnership with the Women’s Health Research Translation and Impact Network (WHRTN) has proudly launched the Women’s Health Research Alliance WA (WHRL).

-Women researchers and women’s health researchers came together for the sold out launch event on the 13th of September 2022 at the Lawrence Wilson Art Gallery, University of Western Australia (UWA).
+Women researchers and women’s health researchers came together for the sold out launch event on 13 September 2022 at the Lawrence Wilson Art Gallery, University of Western Australia (UWA).
 The event featured a welcome by WAHTN’s new Executive Director, Professor Ian Everall, followed by introductions to WHRL leads Dr Jacqueline Frayne and Associate Professor Jennifer Stone.
-The key note speaker was Professor Anna Nowak, acting Deputy Vice-Chancellor (Research) at UWA.
+The key note speaker was Professor Anna Nowak, Deputy Vice-Chancellor (Research) at UWA.
 Anna is a medical oncologist and clinician scientist who gave an inspirational speech titled “Fall seven times, and get up eight – research, resilience, and the power of purpose”.

 The WHRTN Early and Mid-Career Researcher Awardees, Associate Professor Georgia Halkett and Dr Anne-Marie Eades, and the WHRTN Emerging Leaders Fellowship Awardee, Associate Professor Ravani Duggan, gave the audience an insight into the experiences their awards opened up for them.